ceejbot/economics-of-package-management/slides.md

 # [fit] this is not a novel __problem__

 ^ This is not an unusual problem for language ecosystems to face.
 RubyGems costs money to run, too.
 Perl solved its problem long ago with a network of CPAN mirrors.
+A lot of smaller language ecosystems stumble along by building on top of free Github repos.

 ---